The Blog Social

 Blog Strategy Integration:

-• Write SEO-optimized blog posts that Pinterest can easily categorize
+• Write SEO-optimised blog posts that Pinterest can easily categorise

 • Include Pinterest-friendly images in your posts